Roberto Duran vs. Sugar Ray Leonard (2nd meeting)

 - Following Duran's surrender, there was great confusion.
 A report went around ringside that Duran had not quit but had merely misunderstood the referee about something.
 Minutes after the fight, WBC president Jose Sulaiman said, "Roberto told me that when he threw a right hand in that round, something happened to his shoulder."
 Duran, however, told the media he quit because of stomach cramps.

-- Sports Illustrated reported: "Carlos Eleta, Duran's manager, shrugged at the suggestion that Duran had overeaten.
+- William Nack reported: "Carlos Eleta, Duran's manager, shrugged at the suggestion that Duran had overeaten.
 The stomach of stone, Eleta insists, always ate that way before a fight."

 - Duran's purse was withheld by the athletic commission.
 The day after the fight, Duran was fined $7,500 for his "non-performance" and the rest of his purse was released.

 - Sugar Ray Leonard: "I did everything I said I was going to do, and he couldn't accept it.
 He was frustrated, confused.
 I did everything I could to make him go off, like a clock wound up too tight.
-He got wound up so tight, he blew a spring."
+He got wound up so tight, he blew a spring. . . .
+I made him quit.
+To make a man quit, to make a Roberto Duran quit, was better than knocking him out."

 - Roberto Duran: "I am retiring from boxing right now.
 I don't want to fight anymore."